BradyScott43/FinanceProjectFBLA/readme.txt

-# Personal Finance Manager
+# Centsible

-The Personal Finance Manager is a web application that helps users track their income, expenses, and overall financial health.
+Centsible is a web application that helps users track their income, expenses, and overall financial health.
 The application provides intuitive graphs, summary statistics, and an easy-to-use interface for managing financial transactions.

 ---